 What is a waterfall chart?

-This is a very effective and simple thing to do in the Excel chart.
+Creating a waterfall chart in Excel is a straightforward and effective process.
 A waterfall chart can be used, for example, to show the revenue and expenditure of a personal or business venture.
-A more ambitious application is to show a profit and loss business.
+A more ambitious application is to illustrate a profit and loss statement for a business.
 It is simpler to display your own income and expenditure in the monthly budget.
 You have more difficult examples.
 The waterfall chart will show the individual components of the profit and loss (simplified).
 Subsequently, we consider:

 - total revenues,

 - other operating costs,

 - net profit.